NoelKirkland/diet-suggester/README.md

 ## Setup/Installation Requirements

-* _Get an API key and API ID_
+* Get an API key and API ID
-  1. Visit www.edamam.com.
-On the section that reads "Nutrition Analysis API" click the SIGN UP button.
+  1. _Visit www.edamam.com.
+On the section that reads "Nutrition Analysis API" click the SIGN UP button_
-  2. Click the START NOW button under the "Developer" section and You'll be prompted to create an account with your email, first name and a password.
-Agree to the terms of use and click "Get Started!"
+  2. _Click the START NOW button under the "Developer" section and You'll be prompted to create an account with your email, first name and a password.
+Agree to the terms of use and click "Get Started!"_
-  3. At this point, you'll be able to access a dashboard that includes your API key as well as your API ID.
+  3. _At this point, you'll be able to access a dashboard that includes your API key as well as your API ID._

-* _Download the application from GitHub_
+* Download the application from GitHub
   1. _Open the following web address in your browser:_
 `https://github.com/NoelKirkland`
   2. _Click on the button labeled_ Repositories
   3. _Navigate into the `diet-suggester` repository and click the green button labeled_ Clone or download and download the zip to your computer_

-* _Open, add API key and API ID, and install_
+* Open, add API key and API ID, and install
   1. _Open the downloaded application in a text editor (V.S.
 Code preferred)_
   2. _Create a file in the root directory of the application titled ".env"_
   3. _In your .env file you are going to write "APP_KEY = <span style="color:red;">YOUR-UNIQUE-API-KEY-HERE</span>" but replace the red text by highlighting it and pasting your API key there._
   4. Right below the API key in your .env file you are going to write "APP_ID = <span style="color:red;">YOUR-UNIQUE-API-ID-HERE</span>" and replace the red text with your API ID
   4. _Open a new terminal in your text editor (Ctrl+` in V.S.
 Code) and run the command <code>$ npm install</code>_

-* _Build and start_
+* Build and start
   1. _Once all webpacks have been installed, run the command `$npm run build` in the project's terminal_
   2. _Once application is fully built, run the command `$npm run start`.
 This should automatically open a tab in your default browser where you can now use the application_
   3. _Have fun!_